telecta/playbook/README.md

 * [Money Rails](https://github.com/RubyMoney/money-rails) - Integration of RubyMoney - Money with Rails.

+### ReactJS for awesome frontends and mobile

+When the client requires a more advanced frontend and the User Experence becomes a crucial part of the application we resort to [ReactJS](https://facebook.github.io/react/).
+ReactJS is a pure Javascript framework for build user interfaces currently developed by Facebook.
+React came in with a huge hype and provided everything that was promised.

+For the client this means rapidly developed, beautiful and intuitive user interfaces.
+There are numerous examples out there, but most commonly known on Facebook and the Facebook apps on iOS and Android.

 #### Frontend framework

 Our current choice is currently Twitter Bootstrap, will wil be used in the majority of our project with overrides where nessesary.